akornatskyy/wheezy.web/doc/tutorial.rst

 * ``message`` is required and let take that anything meaningful can be expressed in a text between 5 to 512 characters.

-So far so good let define our application domain validation constraints (file ``validation.py``)::
+So far so good, let's define our application domain validation constraints (file ``validation.py``)::

     from wheezy.validation import Validator